How to Grow and Care for Weeping Fig Plants (Ficus benjamina)

 Mealybugs

-Mealybugs, insects in the family Pseudococcidae, are another common type of houseplant pest.
+Mealybugs, insects in the family Pseudococcidae, are another common houseplant pest.
 They will feed on ficus plants, using their piercing mouthparts to draw sap out of the tree.

 When they congregate in groups, these little wingless insects are covered in a waxy coating that makes them look more like some type of fungal disease than a pest infestation.